GeorgiusBE/Algorithmic-Trading-Strategy-Bristol-Stock-Exchange/README.md

 ## 1	Trading Strategy: MMM01
+The MMM01 agent is designed to act on short-term price dips by leveraging a simple moving average.
+To avoid acting on erratic early market activity, it waits for the market to remain open for 5 minutes before placing any orders.
+This initial delay allows prices to stabilize.

+MMM01 uses a single moving average (window size of 5) based on historical transaction prices to guide its entry points.
+A buy signal is generated when the best ask price drops below the moving average, specifically when the ratio of the best ask price to the moving average falls below 0.9999.
+Upon triggering this signal, MMM01 submits a spread-crossing bid to immediately lift the best ask price and enter a long position.
+Once MMM01 owns one unit of the security, it monitors the market for an opportunity to sell at a profit.
+It only exits the position when the best bid price exceeds the original purchase price by at least a predefined profit margin of 5.
+When this condition is met, MMM01 submits a spread-crossing ask order to lift the best bid, thus realizing the gain.

 ## 2	Trading Strategy: MMM02
 MMM02 utilizes 2 moving averages (short-term MA and long-term MA), where the MA is based on past transaction prices.
 For context, I have explored and tested var-ious trading signals that can be generated using 2 moving averages, most notably the MA crossover strategy, where it performed very poorly due to its restrictive buying rule, which generates few signals and limits its effectiveness.